GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 The original calibration manager is one used internally at Gemini.
 It is associated with a large database that stores the data too.
-For external users, a light weight local calibration manager is available instead.
+For external users, a lightweight local calibration manager is available instead.

 The local calibration manager uses a sqlite database to store the location information of the calibrations processed by the user.
 Since the data were processed locally, there is no need to store the data, just the name and the path to the data.
+The ``caldb`` facility is provided for the user to reate and populate (or de-populate) the local database.
+At present, this limits the ``dragonsrc`` file to have only a single local database.
+This limitation may be relaxed in the future.

 What both calibration managers share are the calibration associations rules, rules that will identify the best processed calibrations for a given